rediacc/www/src/content/docs/en/cli/api-reference/create.md

 #### Notes

 Regions cannot be deleted if they contain bridges.
-Region names must be unique across the company.
+Region names must be unique across the organization.

 #### Business Rules

-- Region name must be unique within the company
+- Region name must be unique within the organization
 - Region vault data cannot be null or empty
-- Company must not have exceeded region resource limits
+- Organization must not have exceeded region resource limits
 - User must pass authentication and authorization checks
 - Vault data must be valid JSON format
 - Resource limits depend on subscription plan
 - Region names are case-sensitive
 - Regions with bridges cannot be deleted
 - Region creation is tracked in audit log
-- Admin permissions may be required depending on company settings
+- Admin permissions may be required depending on organization settings

 #### Success Message